 Transplanting Your Seedlings

 Seedlings can be transplanted outside once the danger of frost in your location has past, typically called the last frost date.
 For us in zone 5b that is May 7th.
-But we typically wait and watch the weather to make sure it’s safe to transplant.
+But we typically wait an extra week or two and watch the weather to make sure it’s safe to transplant.
 Once your tomato seedlings have grown to about 3-5 inches in height, they are ready to be transplanted into larger pots or outside in the garden.
-Use a high-quality potting soil, and plant your seedlings deep enough to cover the bottom set of leaves.

 Caring for Tomatoes